neuralvis/elpa-mirror/melpa/isearch+-readme.txt

    - `C-z n' (`isearchp-defun-filter-predicate') names the current suite of filter predicates, creating a named predicate that does the same thing.
-(You can use that name with `C-z -' to remove that predicate.)
 With a prefix arg it can also set or save (i.e., do what `C-z !' or `C-z s' does).

+     You can use that name with `C-z -' to remove that predicate.
+     You can also use it to create a custom Isearch command that uses it for filtering.
+For example:

+       (defun foo ()
+         "Isearch with filter predicate `my-filter-pred'."
+         (interactive)
+         (let ((isearch-filter-predicate  'my-filter-pred))
+           (isearch-forward)))

    - `C-z p' (`isearchp-toggle-showing-filter-prompt-prefixes') toggles option `isearchp-show-filter-prompt-prefixes-flag',